Ashgabat: City buses and trolleybus

 Public transport in the city consists mainly of buses.
 More than 100 bus lines cover a total range of more than 2230 km with 700 buses running on urban routes.
 In the 1990s, Iran Khodro O457 (Mercedes-Benz) buses were used in Ashgabat.
 In the 2000s, they were replaced by korean Hyundai New Super Aero City. buses.
 Since September 2025, 700 chinese Yutong ZK6128HG buses have been delivered to the city.
 This buses are equipped with a spacious interior, soft seats with armrests, an air conditioning system, USB charging ports, three doors, video surveillance, GPS, cameras, and a digital fare payment system.

 Bus timetables and detailed schematic map of the route are at every stop.
 Distances between stops are about 300–500 meters.

 In Ashgabat, travel on city public transport requires a fare.
 Passengers can either pay in cash by placing money in a box next to the driver (with change provided for large bills) or use the Ýol karty electronic payment system, which has been in full operation since September 20, 2017.
 The fare is 50 Turkmen tenge for city buses and 1 manat for route taxis (marshrutkas).
 Electronic transport cards, valid for four years, are available in three types: general, student, and pensioner.
 When boarding through the front door, passengers validate their cards using a special device.

 Information about bus routes and stops in Ashgabat is available in the mobile application Duralga and Ýolagçy.

 The new International Passenger Bus Terminal of Ashgabat was inaugurated on September 5, 2014.
-It offers intercity service to Bäherden, Türkmenbaşy, Dashoguz, Turkmenabat, Archman, Konye-Urgench, and Mollagara, as well as points in between.
+It offers intercity service to Bäherden, Türkmenbaşy, Daşoguz, Türkmenabat, Arçman, Köneürgenç, and Mollagara, as well as points in between.
 The main intracity bus terminals serving Ashgabat are near the Teke Bazaar and at the domestic airport terminal.
 Intercity lines are operated by Hyundai Universe Luxury, Iran Khodro SC 0457, Sahab Renault and Yutong ZK6129H.

-Also, suburban communication has been established with Ýaşlyk, Geok Tepe, Gorjaw, Yzgant, Babarap, Bugdaýly, Annau, Gämi, Owadandepe, Watan, Khurmant, Onaldy, Gami Dacha, Kasamly Julge, Gäwers, Yashyldepe, Akdashayak, Niyazow, Suitchilik, Parahat.
+Also, suburban communication has been established with Ýaşlyk, Gökdepe, Gorjaw, Yzgant, Babaarap, Bugdaýly, Änew, Gämi, Orazow, Watan, Hurmantgökje, Öňaldy, Gämi Dacha, Kasamly jülge, Gäwers, Ýaşyldepe, Akdaşaýak, Nyýazow, Süýtçilik, Parahat.
 PAZ 32054 buses and Volkswagen minibuses operate on suburban routes.
 Some intercity buses also stop at various other points in Ashgabat, including the airport and railway station.

 From October 19, 1964, to December 31, 2011, the city also had the Ashgabat trolleybus system.
-At the beginning of the twentieth century a narrow-gauge steam railway connected the city with the suburb of Firyuza.
+At the beginning of the twentieth century a narrow-gauge steam railway connected the city with the suburb of Firýuza.
 As of 2011, there were 7 routes in the city.
 As of 2011, the Ashgabat trolleybus fleet had 47 trolleybuses (Škoda 14TrM) on its balance sheet.
 In 2000, the last obsolete trolleybuses of the JuMZ-T2 model were written off.